 What Is PMS?

-While the exact causes of PMS are yet unclear, they may be linked to natural hormonal fluctuations that occur in the body during this time.
+While the exact causes of premenstrual syndrome (PMS) are yet unclear, they may be linked to natural hormonal fluctuations that occur in the body before and during the menstrual cycle.
 PMS can affect people very differently.
 Some may experience several symptoms while others experience few or none, and their effects can be debilitating for one person and unnoticeable for another.

 Common Effects Of Premenstrual Syndrome